coralproject/talk/docs/docs/installation.md

 reimagines moderation, comment display, and conversation.
 Use Coral to add smarter, safer discussions to your site without giving away your data.

-More than 130 newsrooms in 16 countries trust Coral to power their on-site communities, including The Washington Post, The Wall Street Journal, and Der Spiegel.
+More than 280 newsrooms in 23 countries trust Coral to power their on-site communities, including The Washington Post, The Financial Times, Wired, The Wall Street Journal, and Der Spiegel.
 [Read more about Coral here](https://coralproject.net/).

 Built with ❤️ by Coral by [Vox Media](https://product.voxmedia.com/).